 I’m not the biggest fan of Japanese automotive culture.
-Of 350 plus models in my collection, I have less than 10 that sport the “made in Japan” brand.
+Of 350 plus models in my collection, I have less than 10 that sport the “made in Japan” label.
 The AUTOart Honda NSX and now the Honda NSX Type R are two of which I’m proud to showcase in my collection.

 The Honda NSX Type R is a Signature Series release from AUTOart, the Signature Series lines are numbered and provide a certificate of authenticity, along with instructions and booklet that highlight over and above detailing on the car.
-I choose the metallic yellow exterior as I already own the NSX version in red, and white was a no go as we all have too many white cars in our collection already.
+I choose the metallic yellow exterior as I already own the NSX version in red, and white was a no-go as we all have too many white cars in our collection already.

 The wheels are replicated with precision, size, and offset looking correct.
-There has been some debate on the wheels, but in my opinion they are correct.
-The exceptional detailing with the powder coated white finish and painted black lug nuts really show the depth AUTOart went to with the NSX Type R. Well done!
+There has been some debate on the wheels, but in my opinion, they are correct.
+The exceptional detailing with the powder-coated white finish and painted black lug nuts really show the depth AUTOart went to with the NSX Type R. Well done!

 If you missed the Honda NSX, I highly recommend the NSX Type R. This is one of those models that any sport or supercar collector should have in their collection.
 The detail throughout is truly exceptional!
 From the exterior to the motor, and underneath the undercarriage, this model has a lot to offer.
 Hats off to AUTOart for doing a great job.
 Enjoy the pics!